-Rebecca Grapsas is an associate in the Corporate Department of Weil, Gotshal & Manges LLP and is a member of the Public Company Advisory Group, based in the New York office.
-Rebecca counsels corporate directors and managers of US public companies and foreign private issuers, state-owned enterprises, institutional investors and not-for-profit organizations with respect to governance issues, including board and committee responsibilities and structure, investigations, disclosure and compliance with corporate and securities laws, regulations and listing rules.
-Representative clients include: Berkshire Partners; Genworth; Gilead Sciences; Leucadia; MGM; Mubadala Development Company; Pathways to Housing; Planned Parenthood; Procter & Gamble; Signet Jewelers; TE Connectivity; and Willis.
+Rebecca Grapsas is a senior associate in the Corporate Department of Weil, Gotshal & Manges LLP and is a member of the Public Company Advisory Group, based in the New York office.
+Rebecca counsels corporate directors and managers of US public companies and foreign private issuers, private equity firms, state-owned enterprises, institutional investors and not-for-profit organizations with respect to governance issues, including board and committee responsibilities and structure, investigations, disclosure and compliance with corporate and securities laws, regulations and listing rules, including in the context of transformative transactions such as IPOs and spin-offs.
+Representative clients include: Berkshire Partners; Genworth; Leucadia; MGM; Mubadala Development Company; Pathways to Housing; Planned Parenthood; Procter & Gamble; Signet Jewelers; TE Connectivity; and Willis.

 In 2011, Rebecca completed a six-month secondment to Mubadala Development Company, the strategic investment and development company of the Abu Dhabi government.

 Rebecca is a member of Weil’s Financial Regulatory Reform Working Group and addresses the impact of new reform legislation on securities regulation and corporate governance.